Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 An OS takes the WIMP UI paradigm and uses it to implement
 the OS interface with the desktop metaphor
 and provides a library and tool for writing apps
-that also conform to this metaphor.
-WIMP conformant apps use the control panel metaphor.
+that are based on the control panel metaphor.
 Control panels with switches, displays and other controls
 were and are still used to control industrial machines.
 The contol panel metaphor is a virtual version of this physical interface.